BuildBearLabs/Catapulta-workshop/README.md

 # <h1 align="center"> Catapulta.sh Forge Template </h1>

-Template repository for getting started quickly with [Catapulta.sh](https://catapulta.sh/docs) Chain Ops Suite for Foundry projects.
+Template repository for getting started quickly with Deploying Your Contracts to your Private Testnet with [Catapulta.sh](https://catapulta.sh/docs) Chain Ops Suite for Foundry projects.

 This repository contains the foundational Foundry project, including Catapula and Nouns protocol smart contracts, as well as deployment scripts.